ing-bank/probatus/CONTRIBUTING.md

 uv run --locked --all-extras python scripts/check.py
 ```

-This installs the environment from `uv.lock`, then runs all pre-commit hooks, the test suite
+This installs the environment from `uv.lock`, then runs all pre-commit hooks, whole-library type checking, the test suite
-with coverage for the whole package, and the documentation build.
+with line and branch coverage for the whole package, and the documentation build.
 Checks stop at the first failure.
 Hooks can fix files; review their changes and rerun the command when that happens.
 `--locked` rejects an outdated lockfile instead of silently changing dependencies.